Government of Vanuatu Engages CS Global Partners to Reform its Citizenship by Investment Programme

-London, Jan.
-18, 2022 (GLOBE NEWSWIRE) -- CS Global Partners, the world's leading government advisory and marketing firm specialising in citizenship by investment solutions, is pleased to announce that the Government of Vanuatu has taken a confident move to appoint our firm.
+LONDON, Jan.
+18, 2022 /PRNewswire/ -- CS Global Partners, the world's leading government advisory and marketing firm specialising in citizenship by investment solutions, is pleased to announce that the Government of Vanuatu has taken a confident move to appoint our firm.
 CS Global Partners will help the nation restructure and rebrand its Citizenship by Investment (CBI) programme.

 The engagement demonstrates the Government's commitment to bring positive changes to its CBI Programme, which is critical in driving inbound investment to bolster Vanuatu's economy.
 The International Monetary Fund (IMF) acknowledged the importance of the country's CBI Programme, equating it to nearly 50% of the country's total revenue.